Table of Content

 The 5.56×45 Origins and AR-15 Initial Reviews (1950- 1960)

 We are not going to follow the full genealogy of the 5.56×45 NATO back to its origins.
 Instead, we are going to begin this story with the .222 Remington Cartridge.
 The .222 was the first rimless cartridge to be produced for civilian use in the United States in January of 1950.
-And while there is a lot of history leading up to the design of this cartridge, the simple reasoning for mentioning it here is that it is a huge leap towards the design of the .223 Rem and eventual 5.56mm round.
+And while there is a lot of history leading up to the design of this cartridge, the simple reasoning for mentioning it here is that it is a huge leap towards the design of the .223 Rem and eventual 5.56mm round (click here for our ammo comparison tool).

 It was also during a time, after the conclusion of WWII that an obvious replacement was needed for the M1 Garand that incorporated much larger round capacities as well as selective firing between semi and fully automatic settings.
 Smaller cartridges also meant that more ammunition could be carried by infantryman without weighing them down, a concept gaining even more importance and relevance in Vietnam.